“Peter is one of the most creative people I know. His attention to detail and discerning taste make him a truely unique musical force.” – Truck Roley

 After school, I played in a roots-groove-rock band who’s name, though a well-intentioned nod to Mitch Hedberg, was as difficult to remember as it was linguistically offensive: Kendall’s Overflown.
 In 2005, the three of us, Matt Roley (Mockingbird Sun), Reginald Bradley (Lee Brice) and I moved from Nashville to Portland.
 After some time and an amicable split, I moved into working on the solo project that eventually became Peter Rodocker & So It Is.

 I started Yellow Room Recording in 2006 when my friend Hayden Bursk (Oh Travioso) and I moved into a now condemned warehouse space in Old Town and managed to dodge the drug dealers and prostitutes and fend off the most apathetic car thief ever long enough to paint the walls yellow and record some music.
 Since then, I’ve worked out of many studios, houses and rooms, some yellow, some not.
 I’m sorry to have misled you regarding color.

 In 2011 I moved into a great studio space in SE Portland where I worked for three years on quite a few records and started a series of live videos of performances and interviews with artists that piqued my interest.
 One of the guests on the first shoot was Thom Lyons (a great artist in his own rite), who now edits all my videos.
 From this I was then invited to do a more long-form weekly radio show with a similar theme for KZME 107.1 FM.
 I put out 44 episodes before KZME’s demise in mid-2014.
 This show may still find it’s place, but it’s on hold for the time being.

-This stuff is fun, and I’m most alive and at home when I’m collaborating and creating music with other people, so that’s what I do every chance I get.
+That brings you mostly up to date.
+This stuff is fun.
+I’m most alive and at home when I’m collaborating and creating with others, so that’s what I do every chance I get.
 If you’d like to do the same, let me know.